Tom Harris is injured in a high school football game and ends up in the hospital.

 “You don’t have to bother finding out what assignments Coach Reynolds might have had for me.
 I don’t think I’ll be doing anything in PE for a while.”

-“Then tomorrow night I’ll call my Uncle Gerald in Sacramento — he’s an attorney — and see what can be done, and let him know that we have Mr. Eiland, who was in the stands, as a witness, and that we might have a video of the game.”
+“Then tomorrow night I’ll call my Uncle Gerald in Sacramento — he’s an attorney — and see if he knows what can be done, and let him know that we have Mr. Eiland, who was in the stands, as a witness, and that we might have a video of the game.”

 Tom laughed.
 “I like those things, but I’m glad they’re all assignments for you, not for me.
 I don’t have any relatives who are attorneys.”